We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 That metal rack inside your new oven is safe to use for cooking several dishes simultaneously.

-When used correctly, it can be a helpful tool in your culinary endeavor.
+When used correctly, it can be a helpful tool in your culinary endeavors.

-Metals racks are great for two-level cooking since it opens up more space inside the oven.
-You can place the food item on the spinning tray and another on the rack, allowing you to cook two or more meals together.
+Metal racks are great for two-level cooking since they open up more space inside the oven.
+You can place one food item on the spinning tray and another on the rack, allowing you to cook two or more meals together.

-Since microwave convection oven temperature and timer differ from conventional ovens, you should keep a careful eye on your dishes until you are familiar with heat and cooking time.
+However, convection cooking requires attention.
+Since microwave convection ovens have different temperature settings and timers than traditional ovens, keep a close eye on your dishes until you get familiar with their cooking times.

 Is a Metal Rack in a Microwave Safe?

-When cooking or reheating using the metal rack, you must consider the following suggestions.
+When cooking or reheating with the metal rack, keep these tips in mind:

 Does Metal Spark in the Microwave?

-If the rack is mounted correctly and still sparking, there may be a mechanical issue.
-You should call the appliance manufacturer for help.
-Do not try to fix the appliance on your own.
+3. If the rack is properly installed but still sparking, there may be a mechanical issue.
+Contact the manufacturer for assistance rather than trying to fix it yourself.

 Sources: